ALILODHI-cloud/UVAmacro/post_4/body.md

 >
 ![Alt_text](figures/figure_1.jpg)
 >
 >The orange arrows identify the most salient axes of variation in the data.
-In other words, most of the variance in our data is captured by the 'big X and Y - small X and Y' axis; the most common 'way' in which two observations differ from one another, is by one having a large X and Y, and the other having a small X and Y. Then, clearly, the second most common 'way' is that one observation has a large X and small Y, whereas the other has a small X and large Y — this is described by the shorter arrow, which captures a smaller proportion of the variance than the longer arrow.
+In other words, most of the variation in our data is captured by the 'big X and Y - small X and Y' axis; the most common 'way' in which two observations differ from one another, is by one having a large X and Y, and the other having a small X and Y. Then, clearly, the second most common 'way' is that one observation has a large X and small Y, whereas the other has a small X and large Y — this is described by the shorter arrow, which captures a smaller proportion of the variance than the longer arrow.
 Finally, note that the identified axes of variation are simply linear combinations of variables X and Y, where the sign of the weights on each variable reflect whether increases in that variable are associated with movements up, or down, the corresponding axis.
 >
 >Principal Component Analysis (PCA) leverages a technique called 'Eigenvalue Decomposition' to identify arrows like the orange ones – that is, the major axes of variation in a given set of data.
 Consider Figure 2, for instance, which gives the output of a PCA decomposition on yield-level data.
 'PC1', or the first 'principal component', is the axis that captures most of the variation in the data.
 The weight ('loading') on all variables is positive, indicating that PC1 captures the variation that occurs due to some observations having across-the-board high yields, and others having across-the-board low yields.
 Thus we can term PC1 the 'level' component of our data.
 Looking next at PC2, we find that short and long-tenor yields are inversely-signed, indicating that this component has captured the variation ascribable to differences in the slope of the yield curve.
 Hence, PC2 is a 'slope' component.
 Similiar reasoning establishes that PC3 is best described as a 'curvature' component.
 >